asifsha/poll-app/README.md

 # poll app
-Integrate react native with firebase
+Poll app for admin and users mode using react native with firebase